No. 8 Wapsie Valley upsets No. 1 Lake Mills 49-45 in opening round

-DES MOINES — Wapsie Valley came into Monday’s matchup against No. 1 Lake Mills in the Class 1A State Tournament with the mentality of knocking off anybody in their way.
-They won a 49-45 upset.
+DES MOINES — Despite being the No. 8 seed, Wapsie Valley was going to knock off anybody in their way, pulling off a 49-45 upset that only they saw coming against the bracket's top seed, Lake Mills, on Monday.

-“We’re down here to win every game we can,” head coach Marty McKowen said.
+“We’re down here to win every game we can,” head coach Marty McKowen said after the opening round upset in the Class 1A State Tournament.
 “The best thing about our kids is we changed our motto, instead of saying ‘We are Wapsie’ we changed it to ‘We are family’ and it truly is.
 If you watch those kids out there today, you saw kids that we’re helping each other, encouraging each other and a great group of kids to work with.
 I’m very, very proud of that group of kids.”

 When the final buzzer hit, elation set in for the Warriors and the Wapsie Valley faithful with leaps of joy, teammates embracing each other and celebrating with their fellow students.